akash-network/docs/deploy/helium-validator.md

 The main files to understand are:

-* `Dockerfile` - Installs AWS CLI on top of the [Helium validator docker image](https://quay.io/team-helium/validator) and sets boot.sh to run whenever the container starts
+* `Dockerfile` - Installs AWS CLI on top of the [Helium validator docker image](https://quay.io/team-helium/validator) and sets boot.sh to run whenever the container starts.
 * `boot.sh` - Downloads the swarm\_key from S3 \(if it exists\), starts the miner and prints the address.
 It then uploads the swarm\_key if it didn't download it earlier \(new miner\).
 * `deploy.yml` - Example/working Akash deployment configuration.
 This is setup to use my image which may or may not be up to date.
-See below to create and host your own image if needed
+See below to create and host your own image if needed.

 ## Requirements

-* [S3 bucket and IAM user](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-walkthroughs-managing-access-example1.html#grant-permissions-to-user-in-your-account-step1), with access key and secret
+* [S3 bucket and IAM user](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-walkthroughs-managing-access-example1.html#grant-permissions-to-user-in-your-account-step1), with access key and secret.
-* [Dockerhub account](https://hub.docker.com/signup) to host your own container image, if required
+* [Dockerhub account](https://hub.docker.com/signup) to host your own container image, if required.
-* [Testnet wallet](https://docs.helium.com/mine-hnt/validators/validator-deployment-guide#create-testnet-wallet) to stake to your validator and claim it
+* [Testnet wallet](https://docs.helium.com/mine-hnt/validators/validator-deployment-guide#create-testnet-wallet) to stake to your validator and claim it.

 ## Run the container locally